The steel drum history is quite interesting and fascinating. It is associated with Canboulay, African percussion music.

 It is an interesting tale that reveals how some talented individuals from Trinidad and Tobago decided to create something unique.

-The sound produced by this instrument often reminds a relaxing holiday on a tropical location because this instrument was invented by people who lived in tropical island countries.
+The sound produced by this instrument often reminds a relaxing holiday in a tropical location because this instrument was invented by people who lived in tropical island countries.

-Today, thousands of pannists across the globe use more sophisticated versions to producing amazing steel drum music.
+Today, thousands of pannists across the globe use more sophisticated versions to produce amazing steel drum music.

 History of Steel Pan

-Most of the experts believe steelpans were introduced during 1930.
+Most experts believe steelpans were introduced in 1930.
 Very few people know that this instrument has been around since the 19th century.
 Similar instruments were used during that age to celebrate carnivals.

 French revolutionaries and their slaves brought this instrument to the Caribbean island of Trinidad and Tobago.
 The African slaves used to celebrate their freedom by using their unique drums during the 1830s.